akzaidi/deep_learning_tools_for_dsvm/README.md

     ./install.sh

 ## Solutions
-Next there are several solutions that will help you learn and understand deep learning.
+Next, there are several solutions that will help you learn and understand deep learning.

 * [Character Recognition](solutions/character_recognition)
 * [Image classification CIFAR](solutions/image_classification_cifar)